-In fact, the discovery of antibiotics heralded an era in which people in the developed world lost their fear of bacterial infections.
+The discovery of antibiotics heralded a new era.
+One in which people in the developed world lost their fear of bacterial infections.
 Indeed, when I was offered a TB vaccination at school, my mother said we should decline as TB was now curable.
-Yet, in this recently published expert review, researchers describe a new situation, where modern drugs are losing their ability to protect us from disease, and new solutions must be found.
+Yet, in this recently published expert review, researchers describe a new situation.
+Nowadays, modern drugs are losing their ability to protect us from disease.
+So, new solutions must be found.
 Herbal medicines are one area of intense research for potential remedies.

-Though people have used herbal medicines for thousands of years, their popularity fell into decline when antibiotic use began.
-Most people believed that the use of antibiotics and vaccinations meant that life-threatening infections would soon be a thing of the past.
-They could forget about the traditional remedies their parents and grandparents had relied upon.
+People have used herbal medicines for millennia.
+But, their popularity fell into decline when antibiotic use began.
+Most people believed that the use of antibiotics and vaccinations meant life-threatening infections would soon be a thing of the past.
+As a result, they could forget about the traditional remedies their parents and grandparents had relied on.

-Yet, bacteria can quickly adapt to their environment.
-For instance, becoming resistant to medication.
-In fact, scientists found penicillin resistant strains soon after that first antibiotic was used.
+Yet, bacteria can quickly adapt to their environment, for instance, by becoming resistant to medication.
+Scientists found penicillin-resistant strains soon after that first antibiotic use.
 And, the pharmaceutical companies have been trying to stay one step ahead ever since.

-Now scientists are struggling to find newer and stronger drugs to combat drug-resistant bacteria.
-In fact, antibiotic resistance is considered the most pressing global public health problem of our time.
+Now scientists are struggling to find newer and more potent drugs to combat drug-resistant bacteria.
+In fact, antibiotic resistance may be one of the most pressing global public health problems of our time.

-On the other hand, science is once again looking at plant based medicines.
-These remedies have long been used to combat infections.
-Yet, researchers suggest that based on in vitro experiments, it is highly unlikely that microbes will become resistant to these medicinal plants.
-This is most likely because medicinal plants contain several therapeutic compounds.
-Each potentially acting in a different way.
-This makes it much more difficult for a microbe to adapt and create resistance.
+On the other hand, science is once again looking at plant-based medicines.
+These herbal remedies have a long history of combating infections.
+Yet, researchers suggest that it is doubtful that microbes become resistant to medicinal plants.
+The lack of resistance to herbs is most likely because medicinal plants contain several therapeutic compounds.
+And each medicinal compound acts differently against the microbes.
+Herb complexity makes it much more difficult for a microbe to adapt and create resistance.

-Plants produce these phytochemicals to protect themselves from microbial infection, and humans learned to take advantage of their medicinal power.
-Though the review mentions just a few herbal medicines or herbal based products, there are many herbal medicines with antimicrobial activity.
+Plants produce these phytochemicals to protect themselves from microbial infection.
+Humans learned to take advantage of their medicinal power.
+The review mentions just a few herbal medicines or herbal products.
+Yet, there are many herbal medicines with antimicrobial activity.

-The plant chemicals; terpenoids, phenolics and alkaloids, are examples of the biologically active constituents that help to provide effective protection against microbial infection.
-What’s more, their broad-spectrum antimicrobial activity means that these herbal medicines can often protect against bacteria, viruses, fungi and/or protozoa.
+For instance, the plant chemicals; terpenoids, phenolics and alkaloids.
+These are examples of the biologically active constituents in herbs.
+As a result, they can help to provide adequate protection against microbial infection.
+What’s more, their broad-spectrum antimicrobial activity means herbal medicines can protect against bacteria, viruses, fungi and protozoa.

-In addition to direct anti microbial activity, many herbal remedies also stimulate or regulate the body’s immune system, in effect boosting resistance to infections.
-In fact, considering the benefits the herbal medicines provide, the experts conclude that herbal medicines, or products derived from them could be the best weapon to win the war against multi-drug resistant microorganisms.
+As well as direct antimicrobial activity, many herbal remedies also stimulate or regulate the body’s immune system.
+In effect boosting resistance to infections.
+Considering the benefits herbal medicines provide, the experts conclude that herbal medicines or herbal products could be the best weapon to win the war against multi-drug resistant microorganisms.

 You might also like: